Katorea132/holbertonschool-zero_day/0x00-vagrant/README.md

+##This is the very first project
-This ia project about vagrant, using git and uname
+*This one is about vagrant, uname and using github in general